ketetefid/odemodule/README.md

 ```
 ## The double pendulum

-[The double pendulum](https://www.astro.umd.edu/~adhabal/V1/Reports/Order_and_Chaos.pdf) will have 4 degrees of freedom.
+[The double pendulum](https://www.astro.umd.edu/~adhabal/V1/Reports/Order_and_Chaos.pdf) will have 2 degrees of freedom and 4 elements as the derivatives.
 Based on the initial conditions, this system can be completely chaotic and impossible to predict.

 The derivation subroutine would be:
 ```fortran